mqtt-smarthome/mqtt-smarthome/README.md

     - defined "ts" and "lc" timestamps
     - extended "connected" into an enum to differentiate between a running interface with and without active hardware connection
+* V0.5 - 2015-01-21 - owagner
+  - clarified retain and QoS recommendations (thanks to bartbes)